-You know when somebody says that something was a breath of fresh air, I can’t describe how apt that saying is when it comes to Rwanda.
-It is there that you find all that Africa could be if only its scumbag criminal leaders would allow it.
+You know when somebody says that something was a breath of fresh air?
+I can’t describe how apt that saying is when it comes to Rwanda.
+It is there that you find all that Africa could be if only its leaders would get their act together.
+Not the best advert for democracy though, President Paul Kagame has been in charge here for the last nine years and he doesn’t look like here’s going anywhere anytime soon.
 But there’s no time to dilly-dally, I’ve got a mission and a damn good reason to get to Egypt in 11 days time… Mandy.

 I hopped a motorbike taxi (and for the first time in Africa, crash helmets are mandatory) to the bus station nice and early and before long I was being whisked out of the country towards Uganda, past the green terraced hills and the cute little villages along the way.
 Since the darkness of 1994, Rwanda has turned itself around like you would not believe.
 THAT’S what you can achieve with 15 years of half-decent governance and well-structured aid programmes.